Classification: monoclonal antibody

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

 Exposure of an unborn child to this medication could cause harm to the fetus, so you should not become pregnant or father a child while on this medication or for 4 months following the last dose.
 Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe you are not making sperm, you could still be fertile and conceive.
+You may be given a pregnancy test prior to starting treatment to confirm that you are not pregnant.
 A woman should not breastfeed while receiving this medication.